 - Critical Practices

 - Writing for the Web

 We take pride in our teaching, and our commitment to classroom excellence ensures that students engage in lively, thoughtful, and rigorous scholarship.

 Students also have opportunities to publish their own work and gain experience in fields of writing and publishing by joining the staff of the IU Southeast Review, the IU Southeast Undergraduate Research Journal, or the Voice, the Magazine of the School of Arts and Letters.

 All Baccalaureate degrees offered by IU Southeast requires a minimum of 120 credit hours and a minimum of 30 credit hours of upper-level coursework (300-level or above).
 No more than 64 credit hours earned in accredited junior/community colleges may be applied toward a Baccalaureate degree.
 The University Residency Requirement dictates that students must complete no less than 26 credit hours at IU Southeast during their senior year and no less than 10 credit hours of coursework in the major field of study.

 Bachelor of Arts Distribution Requirements

 In addition to the requirements stated in the General Education Core, students pursuing a Bachelor of Arts degree must complete the following BA Distribution Requirements.
-There is no limit to the number of hours a student may take in any one discipline.
 In some rare instances, it is possible to "double dip" BA Distribution courses with some General Education Core courses and major courses.
 When "double dipping," the minimum grade required is the higher of the two.
 The additional distribution requirements are as follows: